LearnDSML/blog/_posts/2020-06-17-Recommendation-Engines-Explained.md

 - Novelty - How surprising are the recommendations in general?
 - Serendipity - How surprising are the relevant recommendations?
 - Diversity - How dissimilar are the recommendations?

-### 5.4.
-Validating recommendations

-- Online Testing

-    Deploy the recommender and just watch the metrics carefully.
-It is common in practice to set up online recommendations to have an "old" version of recommended items, which is compared to a new page that uses a new recommendation strategy.
-A/B test is critical to watching your metrics in online learning, and ultimately, choosing a recommendation strategy that works best for your products and customers.

-- Offline Testing

-    In many cases, a company might not let you simply deploy your recommendations out into the real world any time you feel like it.
-Testing out your recommendations in a training-testing environment prior to deploying them is called offline testing.
-Frequently the training-testing split is based on time, where events earlier in time are in the training data, and events later in time are in a testing dataset.

-    Predict how much each user would like each item using a predicted rating.
-Then we can compare this predicted rating to the actual rating any individual gives to an item in the future.

-- User Groups

-    Ask user groups give feedback on items you would recommend for them.
-Obtaining good user groups that are representative of your customers can be a challenge on its own.
-This is especially true when you have a lot of products and a very large consumer base.